EncyclopediaRed/btcamp-87826/content/about.md

           ODM Group is our direct contact for:

-          *   -Representative office in Zhuhai
+          *   - Representative office in Zhuhai

           *   - Product sourcing

           *   QC reporting